BobzGames/htmlgames.github.io/README.md

 NEWS
 ====

+apk update: Grrr! looks like the method I wanted to use for creating the apk will not work due to size limitations.
+The apk 'skeleton' n which the sb2 is injected into via javascript ends up so large that the download link fails! :(

 App to be renamed 'Scratch2apk'

 The app's main feature is that it runs completely offline, thus avoiding any unwanted data charges.